Rags to Riches: How Mark Fleddermann Turned $4 into $65,000

-With the air of one nearly-maxed out credit card with a dwindling credit line, Fleddermann and Christopher gassed and re-gassed up the old Cadillac and barreled down the intestate towards Tunica.
+With the air of one nearly-maxed out a credit card with a dwindling credit line, Fleddermann and Christopher gassed and re-gassed up the old Cadillac and barreled down the interstate towards Tunica.

 Two full days and 1,800 miles later, the old Caddy pulled into the Horseshoe parking lot at midnight.

 But, their troubles were just beginning.
 As it turned out, the hotel completely sold out.
 Neither of them had even considered the possibility that they’d need to make a hotel reservation before they arrived.

 Fortunately, Fleddermann had some juice.
 He’d gambled a fair amount in the Horseshoe pit over the years.
 So, he talked to a casino host about getting a comp for a couple of nights.